gastmaier/adi-top-level/general-information/docs_guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The video directive creates a embedded video.
-Currently, only direct MP4 are supported, but could be easily expanded to support
+Currently, direct MP4 and youtube embed links  are supported, but could be easily
-third-party services.
+expanded to support third-party services.

 The directive syntax is: